Nahiyan140212/SharedSkillet/README.md

 # SharedSkillet
+Here is our initial MVP: [Shared Skillet](https://SharedSkillet.com) *This is just the beginning!
+Excited to build this AI-powered recipe platform!*

 ## AI-Powered Recipe Platform with Image Recognition & Food Delivery

 🚀 **SharedSkillet** is a smart recipe platform that lets users: